Marta10111/JS-Second-Project/README.md

 The link can be founde here: <a href="https://marta10111.github.io/JS-Second-Project/" rel="nofollow"> https://marta10111.github.io/JS-Second-Project/
 ## **Content**
+ - For idea how to start the project I use [Samuraj Programowania]((https://www.youtube.com/watch?v=gKUUHjEg7mQ&ab_channel=SamurajProgramowania)
+) channel on You tube

  - I used fonts from [Google Fonts](https://fonts.google.com/) for these project.
  -  Any code or problem solving issues was solved with the help of [Code Institute](https://learn.codeinstitute.net/login?next=/) and [w3school](https://www.w3schools.com/)
   - For issue fixing i was using YouTube search on R3HAB MEDIA and Kevin Powell chanels.